ONYXOfficialRBX/Pulse/README.md

 Source is meant to be MODIFIED and REOBSFUCATED to function.
 Obsfucation used is Luraph incase you use a bad one that may not work with the systems.
 Free Obsfucation ROBLOX Plugin: https://www.roblox.com/library/13754462290/Pulse-Obfs

-The Only files meant for Obsfucation are AES_Security and Pulse
+The Only files meant for Obsfucation are AES_Security, Pulse, and Pulse Anti-cheat